Table of Contents

 1. Prepare for the interview

-Interview preparation is one of the key assets to secure a great performance.
+Interview preparation is one of the key assets to securing a great performance.
 Before the interview day, rehearse your elevator pitch and some of the most standard interview questions that you will encounter, such as “Why did you apply for this job?” or “What are your biggest strengths and weaknesses?”.
 It’s also important to learn more about the company, its unique services, and its culture.
 You can scroll through their website and social media to get a better view.

 2. Mind your body language